 There is no better way to introduce your children and grandchildren to Passover than involving them from the very beginning.
-In the past my grandchildren have chosen the haggadah we use.
+In the past my grandchildren have chosen the Haggadah we use.
 We look through the pages together and decide which portions we want to read and which we will leave out.
 Depending on their ages, they may not have the patience to sit for long periods of time.
-When they were five and six years of age, we used the haggadahs they brought home from religious school.
+When they were 6 and 6 years of age, we used the haggadahs they brought home from religious school.
 The grandchildren have created matzah covers which we use to hold the three matzahs and napkin rings to hold the napkins.

 Whenever the opportunity presents itself, they help me prepare the items for the seder plate which belonged to my grandmother.
 Several weeks before Passover, we purchase a large horseradish root, cut off the top, and place it in a glass of water to root.
 We cut small pieces for the individual seder plates, which I wrap in foil and place in the refrigerator.
 I make my own horseradish with the remaining root.
 The grandchild are always thrilled when the horseradish root we had placed in a glass of water several weeks before Passover has green leaves sprouted from it.
 This is placed on the seder plate along with the other symbolic foods they help me prepare.